ibm-hyper-protect/zos-vpc-custom-image-builder/README.md

 - A bootable qcow2 image is uploaded to the IBM Cloud Object Storage bucket
 - A VPC block storage device, storing data volumes from the z/OS image, is created

-Create the z/OS image from the `wazi-custom-image` qcow2 file in your IBM Cloud Object Storage bucket, and snapshots out of the remaining `wazi-custom-image-data` data volume. **TBD**: this will be done by `terraform apply` in following versions
+Create the z/OS image from the `wazi-custom-image` qcow2 file in your IBM Cloud Object Storage bucket, and snapshots out of the remaining `wazi-custom-image-data` data volume. **TBD**: this will be done by `terraform apply` in following versions.

 Use